jamesjcook/Amazon_appstream_forcelogout/README.md

 timestamp.bat - echos current time accurate to the minute. sleep_ping.bat - function to delay, accurate to seconds.

+ReportIdleTime.ps1 - Generously provided by amazon engineers, this will publish the current idle time to cloud watch.
+Their version published on interval, it has been converted to publish just once, and windows shceduler is used to run it again every minute.

 Overview of operation,use session_cleanup program.exe to get things operational.